 This section concerns the bootstrapper itself and its behavior.
+There are 4 possible settings:

 - workspace: Path to where the bootstrapper should place images and intermediate files.
 Any volumes will be mounted under that path. required - tarball: debootstrap has the option to download all the software and pack it up in a tarball.
 When starting the actual bootstrapping process, debootstrap can then be pointed at that tarball and use it instead of downloading anything from the internet.
 If you plan on running the bootstrapper multiple times, this option can save you a lot of bandwidth and time.
 This option just specifies whether it should create a new tarball or not.
-It will search for and use an available tarball if it already exists, regardless of this setting. optional Valid values: true, false Default: false - mirror: The mirror debootstrap should download software from.
+It will search for and use an available tarball if it already exists, regardless of this setting. optional Valid values: true, false Default: false

+- mirror: The mirror debootstrap should download software from.
 It is advisable to specify a mirror close to your location (or the location of the host you are bootstrapping on), to decrease latency and improve bandwidth.
-If not specified, the configured aptitude mirror URL is used. optional - include\packages: Extra packages to be installed during bootstrap.
-Accepts a list of package names. optional - exclude\packages: Packages to exclude during bootstrap phase.
+If not specified, the configured aptitude mirror URL is used. optional - include_packages: Extra packages to be installed during bootstrap.
+Accepts a list of package names. optional - exclude_packages: Packages to exclude during bootstrap phase.
 Accepts a list of package names. optional - variant: Debian variant to install.
 The only supported value is minbase and should only be used in conjunction with the Docker provider.
-Not specifying this option will result in a normal Debian variant being bootstrapped. - keyring: path to keyring to check Release files against optional Default: false - no-check-gpg: avoid checking Release file signatures optional Valid values: true, false Default: false - force-check-gpg: force checking Release file signatures (also disables automatic fallback to HTTPS in case of a missing keyring), aborting otherwise optional Valid values: true, false Default: false
+Not specifying this option will result in a normal Debian variant being bootstrapped.